WATCH: “I collapsed several times out of hunger”- Kuami Eugene's ex househelp, Mary reveals

-Celebrity househelp, Mary has dropped another bombshell on Kuame Eugene and netizens can’t get enough of it.
+Celebrity househelp, Mary has dropped another bombshell on Kuami Eugene and netizens can’t get enough of it.

 According to Mary, she collapsed about multiple times due to food starvation during her stay with Rockstar, Kuami Eugene.